apachecn/pytorch-doc-zh/docs/1.0/torch.md

 torch.digamma(input, out=None) → Tensor
 ```

-Computes the logarithmic derivative of the gamma function on &lt;cite&gt;input&lt;/cite&gt;.
+Computes the logarithmic derivative of the gamma function on `input`.

 ![](img/369a7b2257c669fcc4fcd12afa5cfde7.jpg)